mattkleiny/godot/DESIGN.md

 ## Motivation

 The primary motivation for this change is to improve the modularity and flexibility of the rendering system.
-By abstracting the rendering pipeline, we can easily swap out different rendering strategies without affecting the rest of the application.
+By abstracting the rendering pipeline, we can more easily swap out different rendering strategies without affecting the rest of the application.

-The strategies themselves can either be sourced from Script code (GDScript, C#, etc), via GDExtension (Rust, Swift, etc), or via new engine modules.
+The strategies themselves can either be sourced from **Script** code (e.g. **GDScript**, **C#**, etc), via **GDExtension** (e.g. **Rust**, **Swift**, etc), or via new **engine modules**.
 It's a decoupling of core rendering steps from the process that instruments it.

-This concept is similar to the `ScriptableRenderPipeline` from Unity, in that it allows user-customization of the rendering engine.
+This concept is very similar to the `ScriptableRenderPipeline` idea that Unity uses, in that it allows user-customization of the rendering engine.

-This is primary achieved with two new ideas:
+It's implemented with the following ideas:

 * A `RenderPipeline` resource, which is a user-definable object (with properties) that can live in the project, or on a particular `SubViewport`.
 * A `RenderCommandQueue` object, which abstracts over the normal rendering operations performed by the `RenderingServer`.